Inside: On dealing with unwelcome and sometimes unflattering attention as a tall girl….and two valuable lessons I’ve learned from being a tall woman.

 So here’s my next point:

-2. It’s Not Okay to Blatantly Make Comments or Gestures About Someone’s Physical Appearance
+2. Be Mindful When Making Comments or Gestures About Someone’s Physical Appearance

 Some people may not like this part, but I’m saying it with love.
 I promise.